intel-iot-devkit/how-to-code-samples/line-following-robot/README.md

 You need to have a Grove\* Shield connected to an Arduino\* compatible breakout board to plug all the Grove devices into the Grove Shield.
 Make sure you have the tiny VCC switch on the Grove Shield set to **5V**.

-You need to power the Intel® IoT Platform with the external power adapter that comes with your starter kit, or substitute it with an external 12V 1.5A power supply.
+You need to power the Intel-based platform with the external power adapter that comes with your starter kit, or substitute it with an external 12V 1.5A power supply.
 You can also use an external battery, such as a 5V USB battery.

 In addition, you need a breadboard and an extra 5V power supply to provide power to both motors.
 Note: you need a separate battery or power supply for the motors.
-You cannot use the same power supply for both the Intel® IoT Platform and the motors, so you need either 2 batteries or 2 power supplies in total.
+You cannot use the same power supply for both the Intel-based platform and the motors, so you need either 2 batteries or 2 power supplies in total.

 Sensor | Pin
 --- | ---